DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-02-why-we-offer-three-routes-to-finding-placement-schools.md

       href: /register-of-placement-schools/viewing-individual-placement-schools/
 ---

-We offer 3 ways to find placement schools without signing in: by location, by provider and by school.
+We offer 3 ways to find placement schools without signing in: by location, by initial teacher training (ITT) provider and by school.
 This keeps the barrier to entry low, meets different user needs and makes the data easier to check and reuse.

 Each route solves a distinct problem.
 Together they help candidates, trainees, schools and sector partners find accurate information quickly.

 ## Why no sign-in?